Home > Analyses > Utilities > Dominion Energy, Inc.

 Financial Ratios

-The table below summarizes key financial ratios for Dominion Energy, Inc. over the fiscal years 2020 to 2024, providing insight into profitability, valuation, liquidity, leverage, and efficiency:
+The table below summarizes key financial ratios for Dominion Energy, Inc. over the past five fiscal years, highlighting profitability, liquidity, leverage, efficiency, and dividend metrics:

 Evolution of Financial Ratios